-ATHLETIC PLACEMENT PROCESS
+ATHLETIC PLACEMENT PROCESS INFORMATION SHEET

-PARENT/GUARDIAN PERMISSION

-$\mathbf{r}$ Th. . / 🔿 1.
-I )ear Paren f/( 📆 119 rdıan:
+T $\sim$ - 1 • • lear Pare nt/( †11 2 rd 1ล n.

-There is a New York State Education Department (NYSED) program that permits physically and emotionally appropriat students to try out for an athletic team that is outside of their grade placement.
-It is called the Athletic Placement Proces (APP).

-Your child (name): \\\\\ may be eligible to participate in the sport of \\\outside of his or her normal grade level.
+There is a New York State Education Department (NYSED) program that permits physically and emotionally appropriate students to try out for an athletic team that is outside of their grade placement.
+It is called the Athletic Placement Process (APP).
+Your child, may be eligible to participate in the sport of outside of their normal grade level.
 In order to establish the appropriate eligibility, we must have your permission to begin the APP.
 This evaluation is a comprehensive evaluation of your child's emotional and physical maturity (including height and weight); as well as athletic abilities, physical fitness and sport-specific athletic skill in relationship to other student athletes at that level.

-Physical maturity is determined by the district medical director during a physical exam, using the Tanner Scale.
-The Tanner Scale requires the inspection of the entire body, including the breasts and genitals.
+Physical maturity is determined by the district medical director based upon a review of a physical exam report using the Tanner Scale.
 The district accepts Tanner ratings from private medical providers.
 The district accepts a history of menarche for girls in place of a physical examination.
-Upon approval of the district medical director, the student may proceed to the physical fitness and skill assessments.
+Upon approval of the district medical director, the student magnetic providers.

+proceed to the physical fitness and skill assessments.
 Students must pass all levels in order to meet the requirements of the APP.

-If your child successfully meets the requirements of the APP, he/she will be allowed to try out for competitive high school athletics during 7th and/or 8th grade(s), or compete at the modified level if in grades 9-12.
+If your child successfully meets the requirements of the APP, they will be allowed to try out for competitive high school athletics during seventh and/or eighth grade(s).
 Under normal circumstances, a student is eligible for senior high school athletic competition in a sport for only four consecutive seasons, beginning with the student's entry into the ninth grade.
 However, by meeting the Athletic Placement Process requirements established by NYSED, your child's eligibility can be extended to permit: